alrieckert/lazarus/components/README.txt

   Create project templates from your projects.

 rtticontrols
-  A set of controls using the run time type information.
-For example a checkbox can be connected to a published boolean property of an arbitrary class without writing any code.
+  A set of controls using the Run Time Type Information.
+For example, a checkbox can be connected to a published boolean property of an arbitrary class without writing any code.

 rx
-  ?
+  Controls based on rxlib.

 sdf
-  SDF database package.
+  SDF (CSV+fixed length dataset) database package.

 simpleideintf
   A test environment for IDE packages.